projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 DM creates an E820 table for a User VM based on these simple rules:

-- If requested VM memory size < low memory limitation (currently 2 GB, defined in DM), then low memory range = [0, requested VM memory size]
+- If requested VM memory size < low memory limitation (2 GB, defined in DM), then low memory range = [0, requested VM memory size]